Seattle Pacific University: Ames Library

 The Ames Library was completed in 1994.
 Housing over 250,000 volumes and 1,300 print periodicals, it grows by 6,000 new titles a year.
 Students, faculty, and alumni have access to the collections of Summit and the Orbis Cascade Alliance, comprising over 30 million items held in Washington and Oregon academic libraries, including the University of Washington.
 In addition to printed reference materials, the library also has access to myriad electronic databases including JSTOR, ProQuest Direct, EBSCOHost, First Search, and others.
 Access is available to the university community via login both on and off campus.

 Peterson Hall

-Opened in 1904, Peterson Hall is the second-oldest building on campus and houses the School of Education as well as the Department of Family and Consumer Sciences.
+Opened in 1905, Peterson Hall is the second-oldest building on campus and houses the School of Education as well as the Department of Family and Consumer Sciences.
+Originally built to house administration and additional classrooms, it was designed by Seattle architect William Jewett.
 In the basement is a food lab, as well as a sewing lab.
 Each month, SPU's food lab plays host to a Community Kitchen - an outreach to the city's homeless population wherein these individuals join with members of the university community in cooking and sharing a common meal.